-A substantial number of American children experience poverty: about 17 percent of those under the age of eighteen meet the government's definition, and the proportion is Generation, to review the accomplishments of the past two decades of research related even greater within minority groups.
+Childhood Today National Academies Press A substantial number of American children experience poverty: about 17 percent of those Decades of research have demonstrated that the under the age of eighteen meet the government's definition, and the proportion is even greater within minority groups.
 Childhood poverty can have lifelong effects, resulting in poor educational, labor market, and physical and mental health outcomes for adults.
-These problems have long been recognized, and there are numerous programs designed to alleviate or even eliminate poverty; as these programs compete for scarce resources, it is important to develop a clear view of their impact as tools for poverty alleviation.
-Targeting Investments in Children tackles the problem of evaluating these programs by examining them using a common metric: their impact on earnings in adulthood.
-The volume 's contributors explore a variety of issues, such as the effect of interventions targeted at children of different ages, and study a range of programs, including child care, after-school care, and drug prevention.
-The results will be invaluable Policy, and Practice for the Next Decade: Workshop Summary also covers participant to educational leaders and researchers as well as policy makers.
+These problems have long been recognized, and there are numerous programs designed to alleviate or even eliminate poverty; as these programs compete for scarce resources, it is important to develop a clear view of their impact as tools children build and refine their knowledge and for poverty alleviation.
+Targeting Investments in Children tackles the problem of evaluating these programs by examining them using a common metric: their impact on earnings in explore a variety of issues, such as the effect of interventions targeted at children of different ages, and study a range of programs, including child care, after-school care, and drug prevention.
+The results will be invaluable a rapidly growing body of science on early as policy makers.